1410–1411 imperial elections: Aftermath

 One of the tasks, Sigismund set himself was to end the Western Schism.
 He urged the rival claimants to the papacy to participate in the Council of Constance, called in the name of the Pisan Pope John XXIII in 1414.
-The council accepted the resignation of the Roman Pope Gregory XII on July 4, 1415, and excommunicated John XXIII and the Avignon Pope Benedict XIII in 1417.
+The council accepted the resignation of the Roman Pope Gregory XII on July 4, 1415, and excommunicated John XXIII and the Avignonian Pope Benedict XIII in 1417.
 Pope Martin V was elected pope on November 11, ending the schism.

-On May 31, 1433, Sigismund was crowned Holy Roman Emperor in Rome.
+On May 31, 1433, Sigismund was crowned Holy Roman Emperor by Pope Eugene IV at Saint Peter's Basilica, Rome.

-In exchange for his support in the imperial election of September 1410, Sigismund appointed Frederick I elector of Brandenburg at the Council of Constance on April 30, 1415.
-Frederick I was the first member of the House of Hohenzollern, which would produce later produce the Kings of Prussia and three German Emperors in the 19th and 20th centuries.
+In exchange for his support in the imperial election of September 1410, Sigismund appointed Frederick I the Elector of Brandenburg at the Council of Constance on April 30, 1415.
+Frederick I was the first member of the House of Hohenzollern, which would produce later produce the four Elector-Dukes of Brandenburg-Prussia from 1618 to 1701 (through personal union with Brandenburg in August 27, 1618), Kings of Prussia from 1701 to 1918 and three German Emperors from 1871 to 1918.